DeterminateSystems/flake-checker-action/README.md

-# The Flake Checker Action
+# The Nix Flake Checker Action

 This repo houses a [Github Action][action] from [Determinate Systems][detsys] that performs health checks on your repos' [`flake.lock`][lock] files.
-Specifically, it wraps the [Flake Checker][flake-checker] tool, which verifies that your root [Nixpkgs] input:
+Specifically, it wraps the [Nix Flake Checker][flake-checker] tool, which verifies that your root [Nixpkgs] inputs:

-* Has been updated within the last 30 days
+* Have been updated within the last 30 days
-* Has the [`NixOS`][nixos-org] GitHub org as its owner
+* Have the [`NixOS`][nixos-org] GitHub org as their owner
-* Is from a supported Git branch
+* Are from a supported Git branch

 Here's an example configuration that uses `flake-checker-action` as part of a broader Actions workflow involving Nix.